pinecone-io/pinecone-ts-client/README.md

 };
 ```

-For example, to query by vector values you would pass options like these:
+For example, to query by vector values you would pass the `vector` param in the options configuration.
+For brevity sake this example query vector is tiny (dimension 2), but in a more realistic use case this query vector would be an embedding outputted by a model.
+Look at the [Example code](#example-code) to see a some more realistic examples of how to query.

 ```typescript
 > await pinecone.index('my-index').query({ topK: 3, vector: [ 0.22, 0.66 ]})